manticoresoftware/manticoresearch/manual/english/Creating_a_cluster/Setting_up_replication/Deleting_a_replication_cluster.md

 If you only need to detach the current node and leave the rest of the cluster running, use `EXIT CLUSTER` instead.
 See [Managing replication nodes](../../Creating_a_cluster/Setting_up_replication/Managing_replication_nodes.md).

+If [authentication and authorization](../../Security/Authentication_and_authorization.md) is enabled, `DELETE CLUSTER` uses the stored cluster user.
+That user must have `replication` permission on the cluster target.

 <!-- intro -->